Theology of Type (3): The Twentieth Century (Part 1)

 The question of beauty haunts psychedelic typography.
 Is cultural revolution fostered by such type a description of beauty that beckons us into the presence of God?
 While some far Eastern mystics might say and think so, I doubt the connection.
 The God of order, truth, and right and wrong does not inhabit chaotic alternative consciousness through drug induced trances and flights of fancy.
 This is why the 1960s did not last, and most of the hippies that I know forsook such a fast and free-loving lifestyle.
 It is also why psychedelic typography is only seen in limited retro art today.

-RUB OWN, HURRY UP LETRASET type was all the rage in Punk typography and artistry.
+RUB DOWN, HURRY UP LETRASET type was all the rage in Punk typography and artistry.
 Popular type faces that were used in Punk typography were the common Courier, Times, Time Bold Italic, Poplar (which is what this versal is in) and Helvetica Condensed, all available on rub down transfer sheets of the 1970s.

 Punk type borrowed from Dada, Constructivism and situationist thinking, particularly in its use of cut-up text and ransom-note styling.
 Rejecting the grid systems of modernist design, Punk embraced disorder, distortion and noise.
 It was hand-made, urgent and gritty, sometimes illegible and always confrontational.
 It was fueled by do-it-yourself (DIY)ethics, anti-authoritarianism and the desire for disruption norms.